kamerlinlab/KIF/README.md

 ## The approximate workflow for this package is as follows:
 1. Run MD simulations on your system(s) of interest with whichever MD engine you want.
 2. (Both can be done simultaneously)
-    1. Analyse the trajectory frames with [PyContact](https://github.com/maxscheurer/pycontact) (NOTE: this program is not made by us), to determine all the non-covalent contacts in your trajectory.
-[PyContact](https://github.com/maxscheurer/pycontact) is a well established program and is MD engine agnostic.
+    1. Analyse the trajectory frames with KIF to determine all non-covalent interactions.* See TODO for how to do this.

     2. (Optional) Calculate the value of a target variable for each frame you analyse with [PyContact](https://github.com/maxscheurer/pycontact) using whatever approach you see fit.
 3. Load your non-covalent interactions data and optionally generated target data into KIF and perform some combination of machine learning, statistical analysis or network analysis.
 4. Output the results for analysis.
 This includes visualisation scripts which are compatible with [PyMOL](https://pymol.org/2/) so you can see the results on a 3D protein structure.

+*The previous implemetation of KIF used [PyContact](https://github.com/maxscheurer/pycontact) (NOTE: this program is not made by us), to determine all the non-covalent contacts in your trajectory.
+You can still use this approach if desired, see legacy tutorial for information (TODO).

 ## Dependencies and Install
 - Python 3.7 or higher is required as this package uses dataclasses.

-- Although this package uses PyContact data, it does not require PyContact to be run.
-This may be beneficial if you for instance run your simulations on HPC architecture and process your (large) simulation files (with PyContact on the HPC).
-And then decide to work up the results on your desktop/laptop (using KIF).

-If you wish to install both PyContact and KIF, please first install [PyContact (see the repo for how to do this)](https://github.com/maxscheurer/pycontact) and then install KIF using one of the below options:
+We recommened python 3.10 as 3.7 is rather old.

 **Option 1: Install with pip**
 ```